blocksense-network/blocksense-infra-test/apps/sequencer/README.md

 ## How to build the sequencer

-You need to call `cargo build` from the root blocksense project folder.
+You need to call `cargo build --bin sequencer` from the root blocksense project folder.

 ```
 [john@doe:~/blocksense]$ cargo build